konstanciaa/scissors-salon/README.md

     *a.
 The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.*

     *b.
-At the bottom of the first two pages there is a button with a call to action to ensure the user always has aomewhere to go and doesn't feel trapped as they get to the bottom of the page.*
+At the bottom of the first two pages there is a button with a call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.*

     *c.
 On the third page there is a booking form which is easy to fill out.*